skyglass/product-shop-01/README.md

 STRIPE_WEBHOOK_SECRET="$STRIPE_WEBHOOK_SECRET"
 ```

-- Don't Panic! `.env.prod` file is included to .gitignore.
+- Don't Panic! `scripts/production/.env.prod` file is included to .gitignore.
 You will not reveal your secrets with git commit! :)
 - Make sure that you set your own values for CONTAINER_REGISTRY, EMAIL_ADDRESS, DOMAIN, API and NEXTAUTH_URL (use your own registered domain, azure container registry address and e-mail)
 - NEXTAUTH_SECRET can be generated with the command `openssl rand -base64 32`
 - GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET can be found in the settings of created Google OAuth Client